repo-racers/repo-racers/docs/playbook/agile_guide/scrumban.md

 With Scrum as our foundation, we focus on fostering teamwork, accountability, and iterative progress towards clearly defined goals.
 [Scrumban](https://www.agilealliance.org/scrumban/) provides us with a structured, yet adaptable, approach to managing our complex projects.

 - [The Basics](./basics/backlog_management.md): Begin our adventure by delving into the Scrum methodology, understanding its core values, and principles.
-- [How We Roll](./how_we_roll/how_we_roll.md): Discover the foundational elements that make us an effective crew, including our roles, responsibilities, and what we expect from each other.
+- [How We Roll](./how_we_roll/how_we_roll.md): Discover the 'special sauce' that make us an effective crew, including our roles, responsibilities, and what we expect from each other.
 - [Beyond The Basics](./beyond_the_basics/backlog_management/backlog_management.md): Advance our knowledge with deeper insights into Agile and Scrum practices, learning new tools and techniques to tackle our upcoming challenges.

 ## Corey's Book